WOOK (AM): From WINX to WOOK

 In 1951, Richard Eaton, whose United Broadcasting Company owned radio station WOOK (1590 kHz) in Silver Spring, Maryland, and newly signed on Washington FM outlet WFAN (100.3 FM), bought WINX from the Banks Independent Broadcasting Company for $115,000.
 WOOK, established in 1947, was Eaton's first radio station; Eaton had previously been a commentator with WINX and then with the Mutual Broadcasting System.
 In order to retain both stations and meet multiple ownership rules, the Silver Spring station license was relocated to Rockville, Maryland—which under pre-1950 Census Bureau guidelines was not part of the Washington metropolitan area—on 1600 kHz.
 Additionally, Eaton switched the two stations' call letters, resulting in WOOK as the new 1340 in Washington, D.C., and WINX as the station at 1600 in Rockville.
-The local of the International Brotherhood of Electrical Workers asked the FCC to reconsider approving the WINX-WOOK swap because the former WINX's union technicians had been replaced by United's non-union staff.
+The local of the International Brotherhood of Electrical Workers asked the FCC to reconsider approving the WINX-WOOK swap because United's non-union staff had replaced the former WINX's union technicians.

-WOOK, both on 1590 prior to 1951 and on 1340 thereafter, broke ground in Washington radio.
-While Eaton had originally intended to make WOOK a talk outlet, the African-American printer of Eaton's suburban newspapers suggested that he cover Washington's growing Black population.
+WOOK, both on 1590 before 1951 and on 1340 thereafter, broke ground in Washington radio.
+While Eaton had initially intended to make WOOK a talk outlet, the African-American printer of Eaton's suburban newspapers suggested that he cover Washington's growing Black population.
 It was just the second such station aimed at a Black audience, after WDIA in Memphis, Tennessee, which then had an all-white air staff.
 Hal Jackson, who had started his career at WINX with a show titled "The Bronze Review" and was laughed at when he proposed to the Post that it cover Homestead Grays Negro league baseball, launched the first regular African American-hosted program in Washington over WOOK (when it was at 1590).

 In 1956, WOOK relocated its transmitter to several lots purchased by Eaton in the Chillum Castle Manor subdivision, at 1st Place, NE.

 Television

 The success of WOOK as the radio station for black Washington led Eaton to expand into television.
 In 1962, WOOK moved into a new, purpose-built radio and television studio at 5321 1st Place NE, and WOOK-TV channel 14 took to the air on March 5, 1963.
-Channel 14 was, like WOOK radio, primarily oriented at an African American audience; it became WFAN-TV in 1968.
+Channel 14 was, like WOOK radio, primarily oriented at an African-American audience; it became WFAN-TV in 1968.
 The station ceased broadcasting on February 12, 1972, as United faced mounting legal challenges to its various licenses and consequent financial reverses.
-United asked the FCC to keep the WFAN-TV license active while it tried to sell it, but because United itself had no intention of restoring service, the stations' licenses were deleted in 1974 after United was ordered to return them to air itself.
+United asked the FCC to keep the WFAN-TV license active while it tried to sell it.
+Still, because United itself had no intention of restoring service, the stations' licenses were deleted in 1974 after United was ordered to return them to air itself.